Flexible tenancy notice of seeking possession

 It is arguable that the incorporation of a break clause in a tenancy agreements would rule out the need for a forfeiture clause.
 The matter is yet to be decided in the courts.

 A flexible tenancy is a fixed-term secure tenancy.
-The rules governing the length, content and service of the NSP are the same as for NSPs served on a periodic secure tenant.
+The rules governing the length and service of the notice are the same as for notices served on a periodic secure tenant.

 The landlord is not required to serve the notices in any particular way.
 In the event the tenant does not acknowledge service, the landlord must prove that the relevant notice was served on the tenant.